 Contact the EDL Director of Graduate Studies for other options.

 - Official transcripts from all postsecondary institutions that you attended.

-- Professional Resume that provides your name and contact information as well as postsecondary education (all degrees, years awarded, institution names, emphasis area), work experiences, professional certifications, professional memberships, publications and references.
+- Professional Resume that provides your name and contact information as well as postsecondary education (all degrees, years awarded, institution names, emphasis area), work experiences, professional certifications, professional memberships, publications, and references.

 - A Personal Statement in the form of a Statement of Purpose (3-5 double-spaced pages, word-processed in either Times New Roman 12-point or Ariel 10-point, page numbers and your name in upper right corner).
-If you cite literature/resources to support your comments, adhere to the academic writing guidelines provided in 6th edition of the Publication Manual of the American Psychological Association.
+If you cite literature/resources to support your comments, adhere to the academic writing guidelines provided in the 6th edition of the Publication Manual of the American Psychological Association.
 Provide background about your experiences as a leader and share how these experiences have prompted you to enroll in a doctoral program in the area of educational leadership studies.

 - Previous teaching and/or life experiences that have influenced your decision to pursue a doctoral degree.

 - Research interests (i.e., specific problems or general areas in which you hope to work),

 - Specific career goals, and